sd5869/BouncingSquare/README.md

 BouncingSquare
 ==============

-A game created by in python using pygame library Please E-mail me if you can convert this game to .exe format E-mail:ssd5869@gmail.com
+A game created in python using pygame library
+Please E-mail me if you can convert this game to .exe format E-mail:ssd5869@gmail.com
 I have uploaded whole RAR file on dropbox here is the link: